MyNameIsTrez/pixel-sorter/README.md

 It does this by repeatedly attempting to swap two random pixels, only doing so if that'd place them next to pixel neighbors with more similar colors.

-At the heart of the program is a port of [CUDA-Shuffle](https://github.com/djns99/CUDA-Shuffle)'s `PhiloxBijectiveFunction` shuffling class.
+At the heart of the program lies a port of [CUDA-Shuffle](https://github.com/djns99/CUDA-Shuffle)'s `PhiloxBijectiveFunction` shuffling class.

 ## Usage